Being able to recognize the warning signs of addiction in yourself or a loved one is one of the first steps to long-term recovery.

 2. You Drink During the Morning

 Do you drink throughout the day just to feel normal?
-Or, do you drink alone very frequently?
+Do you drink alone frequently?
 Alcohol can be used to mask how you’re truly feeling and can be used as a coping mechanism during stressful times throughout your life.
-Or, to mask current mental health issues, like depression
+Or, it may be used to mask mental health issues like depression.

-.
-If you’re using alcohol as a crutch to simply get through the day, then your relationship with alcohol might not be the healthiest.
+If you’re using alcohol as a crutch to simply get through the day, then your relationship with alcohol is probably not the healthiest.

 3. You Hide Your Drinking

 Do you disguise how often you drink?
-Hiding your drinking from those you love is a sure sign of having a problem with alcohol.
-Usually, you end up hiding your drinking because you feel ashamed and you don’t want anyone to know you’re currently under the influence.
+Hiding your drinking from those you love is often a sure sign of having a problem with alcohol.
+Usually, you end up hiding your drinking because you feel ashamed, and you don’t want anyone to know you’re currently under the influence.

 4. Your Physical Appearance Has Changed

 Some people can drink a lot without experiencing negative physical consequences.
 However, most people who drink heavily end up exhibiting a number of physical signs, including: